Lady Constance Bulwer-Lytton: Force-feeding

 He said if I resisted so much with my teeth, he would have to feed me through the nose.
 The pain of it was intense and at last I must have given way for he got the gag between my teeth, when he proceeded to turn it much more than necessary until my jaws were fastened wide apart, far more than they could go naturally.
 Then he put down my throat a tube which seemed to me much too wide and was something like four feet in length.
 The irritation of the tube was excessive.
 I choked the moment it touched my throat until it had got down.
 Then the food was poured in quickly; it made me sick a few seconds after it was down and the action of the sickness made my body and legs double up, but the wardresses instantly pressed back my head and the doctor leant on my knees.
 The horror of it was more than I can describe.
 I was sick over the doctor and wardresses, and it seemed a long time before they took the tube out.
 As the doctor left he gave me a slap on the cheek, not violently, but, as it were, to express his contemptuous disapproval, and he seemed to take for granted that my distress was assumed...
 Before long I heard the sounds of the forced feeding in the next cell to mine.
 It was almost more than I could bear, it was Elsie Howey, I was sure.
 When the ghastly process was over and all quiet, I tapped on the wall and called out at the top of my voice, which wasn't much just then, "No surrender," and there came the answer past any doubt in Elsie's voice, "No surrender."

 Lytton's health continued to deteriorate and she suffered a heart attack in August 1910, and a series of strokes which paralysed the right side of her body.
 Undaunted, she used her left hand to write Prisons and Prisoners (1914), which became influential in prison reform.
 The book is also notable for making an explicit link between animal rights and women's rights.

-Lytton was given a Hunger Strike Medal by the WSPU.
+On 9 October 1909 Lytton was awarded a Hunger Strike Medal by the WSPU.